 I’m a fan of long-form reporting

-A very well-made, suspense loaded, and sometimes thrillingly tense BBC podcast engulfed me over the course of early 2018: two journalists reported – over the course of ten episodes – their efforts to shed light on a mysterious death of an unknown woman (the “Isdal Woman”) in Bergen, Norway, some 40 years ago.
+A very well-made, suspense loaded and sometimes thrillingly tense BBC podcast engulfed me early 2018: two journalists reported, over the course of ten episodes, their efforts to shed light on the death of an mysterious, unknown woman (the “Isdal Woman”) in Bergen, Norway, some 40 years ago.
 The story had it all: money, sex – maybe not that obvious, given it was a BBC podcast – and international politics with a possible hint of a nuance of a spy tale.

-Episode 10 ended on a very disappointing note: the team, through all their and many others’ efforts, managed to unearth some circumstantial evidence only.
-Thus, the identity of the woman remained unknown and the back-story to the case an enigma.
+The podcast series ended on a very disappointing note after episode 10: the team, through their own and many others’ efforts, managed to unearth some circumstantial evidence only.
+Thus, the identity of the woman remained unknown and the back-story to the case continues to be an enigma.